dotnet/AspNetCore.Docs/aspnetcore/web-api/index.md

 `[FromServices]` inference could, in rare cases, affect the app if a parameter type is registered in the Dependency Injection container and also expected to be bound from a different source, eg. `FromBody`.

-In .NET 7 and late, it's possible to avoid the inference.
-For more information, see the .NET 7 version of this document.
+In ASP.NET Core 7 and later, it's possible to avoid the inference.
+For more information, see [FromServices inference](?view=aspnetcore-7.0#FSI7) in the ASP.NET Core 7 version of this document.

 ### Disable inference rules